-ICAO Annex 6 has regulated on installation standard and recommendation, that depends on aircraft category (fixed-wing or helicopter), operation type (commercial air transport or general aviation), date the type certificate was issued, maximum take-off weight (MTOW), and propulsion type to distinguish installation necessity and specification requirement.
+ICAO Annex 6 has regulated on installation standard and recommendation, that depends on aircraft category (fixed-wing or helicopter), operation type (commercial air transport or general aviation), issue date of the aircraft type certificates, Maximum Take-Off Weight (MTOW), and propulsion type to distinguish installation necessity and specification requirement.

 In Chapter 2 (for civil aviation) and Chapter 3 (for general aviation) of Regulations Governing Aircraft Flight Operations both require the operators in Taiwan for flight recorders installation onboard their aircraft and minimum recording time and parameters stated in ICAO Annex 6 are adopted by CAA Taiwan in the national regulation.
-However, an aircraft may be exempted from this requirement, if the manufacturer does not provide any technical service for modification, the operators cannot obtain STCs issued by Taiwan CAA, FAA, EASA or civil aviation authority from the original design country for technical modifications or free balloons.
+However, an aircraft may be exempted from this requirement upon CAA Taiwan authorization, when its manufacturer does not provide any technical service for modification, and the operator cannot obtain STC issued by Taiwan CAA, FAA, EASA or civil aviation authority from the original design country for technical modifications, or certified free balloons.